elementary/icons/README.md

 # elementary Icons
 An original set of vector icons designed specifically for [elementary OS](http://elementary.io) and its desktop environment: Pantheon.

-All icons abide by the elementary [Design Guidelines](http://elementary.io/docs/human-interface-guidelines#iconography).
+These icons are licensed openly under the terms of the [GNU General Public License](COPYING).
+Redistributing, forking, remixing, etc. are encouraged!

+If you feel the desire to compensate the artists who maintain these icons for your usage, [please see this page](http://elementary.io/get-involved#funding) and thank you!

+## Contributing Icons
-It is recommended to use the free and open source [Inkscape](http://inkscape.org) vector editor.
+It is recommended to use the free and open source [Inkscape](http://inkscape.org) vector editor to create elementary icons.
+Any and all icons must follow the elementary [Icon Design Guidelines](http://elementary.io/docs/human-interface-guidelines#iconography).

+To contribute to the elementary icon set, open a pull request to this repository with your icon(s).

-## Not a General Purpose Icon Set
+## Not a Universal Icon Set
 Since this set is designed specifically for elementary OS, pull requests to add icons or symlinks that are specific to other desktop environments (such as `xfce-*` or `gnome-*` named icons) will be rejected.

 Use of icon names in line with the [FreeDesktop.Org Icon Naming Specification](http://standards.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html) is encouraged.

-## Preserves 3rd-Party Branding
+## Third-Party Brand Preservation
-elementary icons does not attempt to supply icons for 3rd party apps.
-Pull requests to add icons or symlinks that would overwrite the branding of 3rd party apps will be rejected.
+elementary icons do not attempt to supply icons for third-party apps.
+Pull requests to add icons or symbolic links that would overwrite the branding of third-party apps will be rejected.

-## Openly Licensed
-Redistributing, forking, remixing, etc. are encouraged!
-These icons are licensed under the terms of the GNU General Public License as outlined in the included COPYING file.
-If you feel the desire to compensate the artists who maintain these icons for your usage, [please see this page](http://elementary.io/get-involved#funding) and thank you!